-^{} The above allocation provides a one-year return of 7.63%.
+The above allocation provides a one-year return of 7.14%.
 However, one-year returns do not take into account the volatility present in each of the asset classes.
 In setting the long-term expected return for the system, stochastic projections are employed to model future returns under various economic conditions.
 The results provide a range of returns over various time periods that ultimately provide a median return of 7.11%, including expected inflation of 2.50%.
-The VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+On October 10, 2019, the VRS Board elected a long-term rate of 6.75% which is roughly at the 40th percentile of expected long-term results of the VRS fund asset allocation.
+More recent capital market assumptions compiled for the FY2020 actuarial valuations provide a median return of 6.81%.